CUBRID/cubrid-manual/en/sql/schema/table.rst

         <resolution> ::= [CLASS] {column_name} OF superclass_name [AS alias]

+*   IF NOT EXISTS: If an identically named table already exists, a new table will not be created without an error.
 *   *table_name* : Specifies the name of the table to be created (maximum: 254 bytes).
 *   *column_name* : Specifies the name of the column to be created (maximum: 254 bytes).
 *   *column_type* : Specifies the data type of the column.